As protests wind down, what's next for those wanting change?

 In addition, Johnson teamed up with the Seattle-based organization, Not This Time.

-“They were already pushing an initiative to get de-escalation training, mental health training, and independent investigations on the Initiative 940.”
+“They were already pushing an initiative to get de-escalation training, mental health training and independent investigations on the Initiative 940," she said.

 On Jan.
 30, 2019, the Senate unanimously agreed to amend Initiative 940.